lex-quarkie/flask_microblog_bot/README.md

 This repository contains assignment task and made in educational purposes only.
-Due to the lack of time, it can has some security flaws.
+Due the lack of time, it can has some security flaws.
 Do not use it in production.

 * Admin-panel is accessible on {{api_url}}/admin.
 It is intended for view-only permissions, and can be accessed without any authentication.
 * Response validation is disabled,  response bodies and statuscodes not described in specification exactly "as is"
-* This repository using SQLite DB, likes aggregating for date in /analytics endpoint done in not optimal way.(PostgreSQL will do the job)
 * Likes count of one user to one post is not limited.